MR-Binaryum/WiFiCrasher/README.md

 git clone https://github.com/MR-Binaryum/WiFiCrasher.git ---> Downloads the repository.

-cd WiFiCrasher ---> You get access to the file.
+cd WiFiCrasher ---> You get access to the folder.

 chmod +x WiFiCrasher.sh ----> Give permissions to execute the file.